vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/route-naming.md

 ## Route uniqueness

-When you push an application to TAS, if you do not explicitly tell the `cf push` command to exclude the route via the `--no-route` options, or map an automatically generated route via the `--random-route` option,
+When you push an application to *Tanzu Application Service*, if you do not explicitly tell the `cf push` command to exclude the route via the `--no-route` options, or map an automatically generated route via the `--random-route` option,